BitReign/ScreenAsk/docs/README.md

 # ScreenAsk - AI-Powered Screen Analyzer

-ScreenAsk is a Windows background application that captures screenshots and analyzes them using OpenAI's GPT-4 Vision API, combined with voice input and text-to-speech responses.
+ScreenAsk is a Windows background application that captures screenshots and analyzes them using OpenAI's GPT-4o multimodal AI, combined with voice input and text-to-speech responses.
 Features structured response format with point-of-interest coordinates for advanced integrations and visual feedback.

 **A fun, experimental side project!** 🎉 Visit us at [sumfx.net](https://sumfx.net)